HamptonToken/client/README.md

 # the Hampton Metaverse client side

-Web Framework and UI with the basic functions.
+Web Framework and UI with the basic functions..